-The SENCO is responsible for co-ordinating the day-to-day provision of education for students with SEND.
+The SENDCO is responsible for co-ordinating the day-to-day provision of education for students with SEND.
 This is currently Ms S. Wilson.

-One Deputy Head Mrs M. Ferguson has line management responsibility for SEND.
+One Deputy Head Mr J. Casey has line management responsibility for SEND.

 Arrangements for co-ordinating educational provision for students with SEND: